Skip to main content

-2. Obviously, you need now to export your journals or data from Spendesk ;)
+2. Export your journals or data from Spendesk (Bookkeep > Export).

 1. Import your data via the "Import" function